StanfordSpezi/SpeziContact/Sources/SpeziContact/SpeziContact.docc/SpeziContact.md

 ## Overview

-The Spezi Contact Swift Package provides a [Spezi Component](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/component) (SpeziContact) that enables displaying contact information in an application.
+The Spezi Contact Swift Package provides views and infrastructure to display contact information in an application.

 @Row {
     @Column {